Blyzz616/ESP32_WebPage/README.md

 The best part is that I've added a optocoupler relay to activate the garage door.
 As I've got a personal VPN sut up, All I need to do to  connec to that with my phone, and I can close my garage door (or open it to give someone access), frmo anywhere in the world with ineternet access.
 <br>
 The garage door status will slowly flash orange when it is travelling (not open and not closed) and it will flash red if it is open.
-The freezer temerature indicator will also start flashing red when the temperature is above -10 C°/
+The freezer temerature indicator will also start flashing red when the temperature is above -10 C°.
 <br>

 <strong>To do:</strong><br>